H5JKey/priZm/README.md

 ---

 ### Renderer
-> Path tracing engine that can run as s standalone CLI application or as a distributed worker.
+> Path tracing engine that can run as a standalone CLI application or as a distributed worker.

 See the [Renderer documentation](renderer/README.md).